ljnconsult/UXLessonsBlog/_posts/2018-02-26-top-ux-design-tools-for-2018.md

 featured_image: /uploads/top-ux-design-tools-2018.jpg
 ---

-If you are new to UX you are probably wondering which design tools you should learn to secure a job.
-If you’ve been a UX designer for a while, you’ve probably settled on two or three design tools as your favorites but you may be looking for some other tools to streamline your workflow or increase your marketability as a UX designer.
-This article will cover several tools listed on [uxtools.co](http://uxtools.co/tools/design) and I’ll share my personal opinion based on 20 years of experience working with various design tools.
+Wondering which design tools you should learn to streamline your workflow and increase your marketability as a UX designer?
+This article covers several tools listed on [uxtools.co](http://uxtools.co/tools/design) and I share my personal opinion based on 20 years of experience working with various design tools.

 ## **The Adobe Tools**

 Good old Photoshop and Illustrator, and Adobe’s newcomer XD.
-I lumped these three tools together because they are part of one suite that you can purchase from Adobe as a subscription called the [Creative Cloud](https://www.adobe.com/creativecloud.html).
-Nearly every designer has heard of Photoshop and Illustrator at some point because Adobe tools have been around for many years.
-Photoshop is the most widely used professional photo editing software in the world and Illustrator is the most versatile vector-based tool on the market.
+I lumped these three tools together because they are part of one suite that you can purchase from Adobe as a monthly subscription called the [Creative Cloud](https://www.adobe.com/creativecloud.html).
+Nearly every print and digital designer has heard of Photoshop and Illustrator at some point because Adobe tools have been around for many years.
+Photoshop is the most widely used professional photo editing software and Illustrator is the leader in vector-based illustration tools.

 [Adobe XD](https://www.adobe.com/products/xd.html) is slightly different though, it was created from the ground up by Adobe as a rapid design/prototyping tool for UX designers.
 The biggest benefits of using XD are the ability to do design and prototyping all in one tool and its integration with other Adobe tools.
-For example, if you already use Photoshop and Illustrator in your design workflow, then it may make sense for you to use XD as your prototyping tool.
+For example, if you already use Photoshop and Illustrator in your design workflow, then consider using XD as your prototyping tool.

 UXers should definitely familiarize themselves with Photoshop and Illustrator.
-I still see many companies listing proficiency with Adobe tools as a preferred skill.
-Photoshop and Illustrator are the tools I first learned in my early years as a web designer and even though I don’t use them as often, I still recommend learning them.
-I taught myself Photoshop and Illustrator many years ago and it is even easier to learn these tools today with online tutorials such as the ones offered by [Lynda.com](http://www.lynda.com).
+I still see many companies listing proficiency with Adobe tools as a preferred skill.&nbsp; I taught myself Photoshop and Illustrator many years ago with books but it is even easier to learn these tools today with online tutorials such as the ones offered by [Lynda.com](http://www.lynda.com).

 ## **The Current Favorite Is…**